xdevplatform/playground/README.md

 # X API Playground

-A standalone local HTTP server that simulates the X (Twitter) API v2 for testing and development without consuming API credits.
+A standalone local HTTP server that simulates the X API v2 for testing and development without consuming API credits.

 ## Features